FibGro/Python-Wikipedia-Web-Scrapping-and-Shiny-Web-Application/README.md

 This project involves web scraping using BeautifulSoup on Wikipedia to gather information about the top 50 companies by revenue, utilizing Python.
 Subsequently, we conduct exploratory data analysis, focusing on data cleaning, wrangling, and creating visualizations based on the dataset.
-Finally, we showcase our visualization through a web application created with Shiny Python-Posit and deployed it on shiny.io.
+Finally, we showcase our visualization through a web application created with Shiny Python-Posit and deployed on GitHub.

+Note :
+- The Jupyter Notebook contains all the guidelines for the web scraping process.
+- The app.py contains code related to building the web application using Shiny.
+- I tried Shinylive to build the web application, and then it created automatically the app.py in my VS code when I chose to save it on the disk.

 # Dataset